 Parents/guardians best support a school climate of trust and respect by communicating concerns directly to the teacher, staff member, or administrator closest to the issue.
 The school will ensure a just, fair, timely, and confidential process for addressing parent/guardian concerns and, in each case, will delineate lines of responsibility and communication.
 While parents/guardians may not agree with every decision made by the school, in most cases, we believe that we can find common ground and continue a mutually respectful and trusting relationship.
-In the extreme case, an impasse may make it difficult for the parents/guardian to remain a constructive member of the community.
-In such cases, both the parents/guardians and the school should consider whether another institution would be a better match for the family.
+In the extreme case, an impasse may make it difficult for the parent/guardians and the school should consider whether another institution would be a better match for the family.
 The Academy reserves the right to discontinue enrollment of a student if the school reasonably concludes that the actions of a parent/guardian undermine the school's expectations about conduct, make a positive and constructive relationship impossible, and seriously interfere with the school's ability to fulfill its mission.